kumardh/sequelize-fileupload/README.md

+## Node Express for file upload management with Postgres and Sequelize

-## Upload file to REST endpoint and Store in Postgres DB using Sequelize and Express
+This is demonstartion of developing express node endpoint to accept file as forma data and store the information in Postgres DB using Sequelize ORM.

+Sequelize is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
+It features solid transaction support, relations, eager and lazy loading, read replication and more.
+For detailed documentation you can check [this](https://sequelize.org/).

-This is demonstartion of File Upload eample to Rest Api using Express and Sequelize.
-I am using Multer which is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
-The uploaded form data is being stored to PostGres DB.
+I am using [Multer](https://www.npmjs.com/package/multer) which is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
+The uploaded file is saved to the server and the file information is saved to PostGres Db.

 I have also included swagger-ui into the project and wrote the documentation manually.